-Our workshop aims to gather publications which will advance the field of image and video compression using machine learning and computer vision.
-We want to encourage the development of novel encoder/decoder architectures, novel ways to control information flow between the encoder and the decoder, new perceptual losses, and new ways to learn quantized representations.
+CLIC 2024, the 6th Challenge on Learned Image Compression, aims to advance the field of image and video compression using machine learning and computer vision.
+It is also an opportunity to evaluate and compare end-to-end trained approaches against classical approaches.
+We encourage the development of novel encoder/decoder architectures, novel ways to control information flow between the encoder and the decoder, new perceptual losses, and new ways to learn quantized representations.

 - November 9th, 2023.
 The test phase is now open.
 Important note: we found a problem in the MP4-to-PNG conversion script that sometimes caused duplicate frames.
 It is fixed in this patch.
 If you use this code for your video track test phase submission, please make sure to apply this fix before you prepare it.

 - The paper submission deadline and validation server closing date is now extended to Nov.
 8, in line with the DCC paper submission deadline.

 - Prizes are allocated as follows: $2000 for the first entry, $1000 for the second entry, and $500 for the third entry in each of the four tracks.
 Corporate teams will not be eligible for prizes.

 - To help alleviate issues with methods running out of time, we have doubled the decode time available for video models to 20 hours from 10 hours.

 - For 2024, the challenge will move from CVPR to DCC, and will be part of the regular conference program.